DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

-   "|zoomToSelected|", "Zoom map to the selected rows", "", ":kbd:`Ctrl+J`" "|newAttribute|", "New field", "Add a new field to the data source", ":kbd:`Ctrl+W`" "|deleteAttribute|", "Delete field", "Remove a field from the data source" "|calculateField|", "Open field calculator", "Update field for many features in a row", ":kbd:`Ctrl+I`" "|conditionalFormatting|", "Conditional formatting", "Enable table formatting" "|dock|", "Dock attribute table", "Allows to dock/undock the attribute table"
+   "|zoomToSelected|", "Zoom map to the selected rows", "", ":kbd:`Ctrl+J`" "|newAttribute|", "New field", "Add a new field to the data source", ":kbd:`Ctrl+W`" "|deleteAttribute|", "Delete field", "Remove a field from the data source" "|newAttribute|", "Organize columns", "Show/hide fields from the attribute table" "|calculateField|", "Open field calculator", "Update field for many features in a row", ":kbd:`Ctrl+I`" "|conditionalFormatting|", "Conditional formatting", "Enable table formatting" "|dock|", "Dock attribute table", "Allows to dock/undock the attribute table"